Two Moons: Northern Cheyenne Reservation

 Two Moons traveled on multiple occasions to Washington, D.C., to discuss and fight for the future of the Northern Cheyenne people and to better the conditions that existed on the reservation.
 In 1914, Two Moons met with President Woodrow Wilson to discuss these matters.

-Two Moons was one of the models selected for James Fraser's famous Buffalo Nickel.
+Two Moons was one of the three models, along with Iron Tail, selected for James Fraser's famous Buffalo Nickel.

 Death

 Two Moons died in 1917 at his home in Montana at the age of 70.
-Two Moons' grave still lies alongside U.S. Route 212, west of Busby, Montana.
+Two Moons' grave lies alongside U.S. Route 212, west of Busby, Montana.